collocations.org

 With a stroke of the pen our names were removed from the register.

-2. in sport
+2. in sports

 backhand, forehand (in tennis, etc.)

-VERB + STROKE
+VERB + stroke

 play